 - Link Tracking Plugins – Most link tracking solutions give you the option of tracking the number of clicks to your links.
 This is useful for understanding visitor habits and seeing where outgoing traffic is leading.
 Unfortunately, tracking hits can take up a lot of space in your database.

 Some developers are conscious of the fact their plugins use a lot of storage.
 Which is why some developers include an option in their plugins to clear data.

 For example, I track links using Pretty Link.
 The plugin allows you to disable the built-in tracking system.
-Three tracking setups are also available: Normal tracking, an extending tracking configuration that offers more stats but slower performance, and a simple click tracking option that offers less stats but better performance.
+Three tracking setups are also available: Normal tracking, an extending tracking configuration that offers more stats but slower performance, and a simple click-tracking option that offers fewer stats but better performance.

 Stats can also be deleted from within the settings area.
 The plugin allows you to delete all hits or hits within the last 30 or 90 days.

 Other WordPress plugins allow you to reset data and remove the tables the plugin added.
 However, in general, most plugins do not feature an option to remove all data.